ucl-dark/pax/README.md

-# Pax
+# PAX
-Here we start building Pax - a Jax Batched Environment for sequential matrix games.
+Here we start building PAX - a Jax Batched Environment for sequential matrix games (such as social dilemmas).

+> *Pax (noun) - a period of peace that has been forced on a large area, such as an empire or even the whole world*

-Pax has a simple interface, similar to [dm env](https://github.com/deepmind/dm_env) and aspires to work with agents from both [acme](https://github.com/deepmind/acme) and [magi](https://github.com/ethanluoyc/magi).
+PAX has a simple interface, similar to [dm-env](https://github.com/deepmind/dm_env) and aspires to work with agents from both [acme](https://github.com/deepmind/acme) and [magi](https://github.com/ethanluoyc/magi).

 ```python
 import IteratedPrisonersDilemma